aleostudio/slimpay-php/README.md

 }
 ```
 If the response has the **user approval link** you will be redirected to the **SlimPay checkout page**.
-Once you have filled the checkout form, a detailed response will be sent to the **Server Notification URI** set in your
+Once you have filled the checkout form, a detailed response will be sent to the **Server notification URI** set in your
 SlimPay application, containing the **credit card ID** and **reference ID** to be sent to your Payment Gateway to finish the flow.
 [Server Notification Reference](https://support.slimpay.com/hc/en-us/articles/360001565338-URLs-Management)